d-ganchar/flask_request_validator/README.md

 def route_two():
 ```

 Also you can create your custom rule.
-Here a small example:
+Here is a small example:

 ```
 from flask_request_validator.rules import AbstractRule